lopezdsr/sql-query/sqlref/sql_reference.template.md

 Any table that is object stored on Cloud {{site.data.keyword.cos_short}}, used in a *from clause*, can be associated with a *table sample clause*.
 The table sample clause defines how to retrieve a subset of rows from the underlying table (object stored on Cloud {{site.data.keyword.cos_short}}).
-Thus, you can write queries for samples of the data, for example, for the purpose of interactive data exploration and data mining.
+Thus, you can write queries for samples of the data, for example, for interactive data exploration and data mining.

 The general syntax of a table sample clause is described by the following syntax diagram.